Ratios of partition functions for the log-gamma polymer

-We give a quick definition of last-passage percolation, also known as the zero-temperature polymer.
-Let $\{\wgtb_x: x\in\Z_+^2\}$ be a collection of real-valued weights.
-For $u\le v$ in $\Z_+^2$ let $\Pi_{u,v}$ denote the set of admissible lattice paths $x_\centerdot=(x_i)_{0\le i\le n}$ with $n=\abs{v-u}_1$ that satisfy $x_0=u$, $x_i-x_{i-1}\in\{e_1,e_2\}$, $x_n=v$.
-The last-passage times are defined by \be G_{u,v}=\max_{x_\centerdot\in\Pi_{u,v}} \sum_{i=1}^{\abs{v-u}_1} \wgtb_{x_i} , \qquad u\le v \text{ in } \Z_+^2. \ee A finite path $(x_i)_{0\le i\le n}$ in $\Pi_{u,v}$ is a {\sl geodesic} between $u$ and $v$ if it is the maximizing path that realizes $G_{u,v}$, namely, $G_{u,v}= \sum_{i=1}^{n} \wgtb_{x_i} $.
+A finite path $(x_i)_{0\le i\le n}$ in $\Pi_{u,v}$ is a \emph{geodesic} between $u$ and $v$ if it is the maximizing path that realizes $G_{u,v}$, namely, $G_{u,v}= \sum_{i=1}^{n} \omega_{x_i} $.
 Every subpath of a geodesic is also a geodesic.
 Let us assume that no two paths of any length have equal sum of weights so that maximizing paths are unique.
-This would almost surely be the case for example if the weights are i.i.d.\ with a continuous distribution.
+This would almost surely be the case, for example, if the weights are i.i.d. with a continuous distribution.